luomus/laji-pygeoapi/openshift/README.md

 ## 9. Add Route Certificate

-Edit the route and add the certificate (only needed when deploying for the first time)
+Edit the route and add the certificate (only needed when deploying the app for the first time).

 ## Done!